 Studies at UCA suggest that students would find it reassuring to actually sample real learning activities during induction week rather than listen to lectures about what learning is going to be like.
 We recommend that all course inductions include ‘normal’ first year learning activities.
 We’d recommend that lecturers act as reflective practitioners whilst delivering such activities and periodically explain why this particular approach or activity is used.
 Students who have previously studied BTECs or other non-A level routes may particularly appreciate early opportunities to sample HE learning.
 Where possible, these tasks should be integrated, in other words, a first project could be designing a plan of the campus.
 It is absolutely true that new students are itching to be doing, not sitting in a lecture theatre being told things.
 Getting doing is also good because it sets out how students should be working.

-Does your induction include an orientation to myUCA which invites students to explore the resource and find out how the course intends to use the platform for learning ?
+Does your induction Include an orientation to myUCA which invites students to explore the resource and find out how the course intends to use the platform for learning ?

 Does your induction include presentations that are interactive and focused on students getting to know each other?

 Students from the second or final year offer a very different perspective to the course team and new students may be less embarrassed asking them questions.
 Studies at UCA have revealed that building a relationship between experienced students and new students can help to ease the transition into university life and provide ongoing support during a programme of study.
+UCA has recently developed a BAME Manifesto, with a number of actions including encouraging student self-efficacy; if your BAME students believe in themselves, they are more likely to succeed.
+We suggest that returning students be used for mentoring, buddying, orientation activities and/or campus tours.

-Does you induction provide students with a programme of extra curricula activities such as Open Lectures, Industry tALKS, SU clubs and societies, LSS-sponsored events?
+Does you induction provide students with a programme of extra curricula activities such as Open Lectures, Industry Talks, SU clubs and societies, LSS-sponsored events.

 ‘feeling embedded socially through extra curricula activities’ is an important component in students’ sense of belonging, (Woodfield and O’Mahony 2016: 6).

 Research at UCA shows that retention is improved when students are engaged with University life and are supported in developing strong peer communities.
-Talk to your students about what they understand by self-directed and independent learning and promote the value of extra curricular activities for CV building and professional networking.
+Talk to your students about what they understand by self-directed and independent learning and promote the value of extra-curricular activities for CV building and professional networking.